Topic: Educational Interventions for Children and Adolescents in Child Welfare

 Definition for Educational Interventions for Children and Adolescents in Child Welfare:

-Educational Interventions for Children in Child Welfare are defined broadly by the CEBC since supporting the educational success of these children requires different approaches based on the age of the child.
+Educational Interventions for Children and Adolescents in Child Welfare are defined broadly by the CEBC since supporting the educational success of these children requires different approaches based on the age of the child.
 Relevant programs are those that have direct potential to impact success from the early childhood years, such as programs that highlight school readiness and development, as well as those that address any social, emotional, or learning barriers to achievement during the K-12 years.
 Relevant programs also include supports for older foster youth to help them transition to post-secondary training, such as college or vocational programs, as well as to encourage retention and completion in such post-secondary training programs.

 - Target population: Children and adolescents in child welfare